-Flink is a very mature and powerful processing system, and our philosophy has been to build upon and extend Flink to not only work in a cloud environment, but to be awesome in a cloud environment.
+Flink is a very mature and powerful processing system, and our philosophy has been to build upon and extend Flink to not only work in a cloud environment but to be awesome in a cloud environment.
 It needs to remain very powerful and robust, but also be easy to deploy code to, provision, and scale.
 To this end, we have built our product to wrap Flink in nice ways, but also extend its functionality and usefulness via common sense hooks, UI elements, transparency, and workflow management.
 Let’s chat about some of the features in a bit more detail:

 It takes a single click to spin up a fully functional and ready to go cluster on AWS – complete with job managers, task managers, instrumentation, monitoring, the Eventador Console control plane, etc. You can choose from a variety of profiles for how big/powerful of a cluster you need for your project.
 Jobs are categorized into projects and they are associated with an existing or new Github repo.
 Code deploys are optionally automatic.
-Once running, the Eventador Console control plane has a simple one-pane view of the job status, run-times and stats.
+Once running, the Eventador Console control plane has a simple one-pane view of the job status, run-times, and stats.

-Eventador projects is a brand new component to our service.
+Eventador projects is a brand new component of our service.
 Projects allow developers to easily integrate existing SDLC workflows into a Flink project via Github.
 Eventador handles all the complexity of the build process (typically Maven) and the deploy process.
 This includes CI/CD components, Git Flow, or any other development lifecycle workflow you may have.
-When the code is merged (or via selection) the it gets deployed automatically and seamlessly to your Flink cluster.
+When the code is merged (or via selection) it gets deployed automatically and seamlessly to your Flink cluster.
 This makes development, test, and production management of jobs a snap.
 It also wraps the entire Github ecosystem around Flink.
-If you have a specific integration process, you have specific branching strategies, or whatever, all those workflows apply directly to your Flink code, and Flink deployment on Eventador.
+If you have a specific integration process, you have specific branching strategies, or whatever, all those workflows apply directly to your Flink code and Flink deployment on Eventador.